pulcams/ld4p/README.md

 Each body is defined as an inscription that has the content of the dedication as its value.

 ## Future plans / Exciting Possibilities
+* Add links to images of signatures (pending)
-* Add encoding for: images, color content, concepts, events or dates (besides date of creation of dedication), formatting of dedication (line breaks, indents, etc.), or multiple languages
+* Add encoding for: color content, concepts, events or dates (besides date of creation of dedication), formatting of dedication (line breaks, indents, etc.), or multiple languages
 * Identifying confidence level of transcription or relationships
 * Define the type of insertion (postcard, letter, etc.)
 * Establish relationships between separate dedications in the same item